AlasdairF/NormalizeText/README.md

 ##Usage

     stripSpeechmarks := false
-    before := []byte(" this is .some ugLy TEXT. it’s not formatted very well at all    ") after := normalize.Text(before, stripSpeechmarks)
+    before := []byte("   unknOwn to   Fred,  this is .some ugLy TEXT. it’s not  formatted very  nicely at all    ") after := normalize.Text(before, stripSpeechmarks)
     fmt.Println(string(after))
-    // This is some ugly text.
-It's not formatted very well at all.
+    // Unknown to Fred, this is some ugly text.
+It's not formatted very nicely at all.

 ##See Also